Montreal-Quakers/website/_pages/greene-centre.md

 ## In person

-We meet at 11 a.m. every Sunday except the last Sunday of the month, which is on Zoom only.
+We meet at 11 a.m. every Sunday.

 ### Address